rcolomina/math_puzzles/README.md

-# pymathpuzzles
+# Math Puzzles solved by coding

-Repository to store python solutions for math puzzles
+Repository to store solutions for math puzzles